sheracore/python_data_science/README.md

 print(file_read) ---> You can't access to file_read out of with indention

 with open is better practice because it automaticlly closes the file

+To append to a file use this:
+with open("Example3.txt","a") as file1:
+    file1.write("This is line C\n")
 ```

 # Writing file with opne